What is a Business Tax Receipt?

 The cities of Apopka, Belle Isle, Eatonville, Edgewood, Maitland, Oakland, Ocoee, Orlando, Windermere, Winter Garden and Winter Park issue local Business Tax Receipts which vary according to business type and size.
 All businesses operating in these municipalities must obtain a Local Business Tax Receipt prior to obtaining an Orange County Business Tax Receipt.

 Taxes for a new business can be paid at any time during the year and are pro-rated beginning April 1, at which time a half-year fee applies.

 The Orange County Tax Collector issues annual, renewable Business Tax Receipts which are valid through September 30 of each year.
 On October 1, an expired Business Tax Receipt becomes delinquent and is subject to penalties each month thereafter, with a maximum penalty of 25 percent.

 How to Renew Your Orange County Business Tax Receipt

 Please verify the description of your business on the Business Tax Receipt Renewal Notice.
 A change of location, ownership or business type cannot be completed by mail.

 2. Select a Payment Method

+Renew online and we will mail you your business tax receipt.
 Pay by credit/ debit card* or Visa debit card** (processing fees apply).
-Renew online and we will mail your business tax receipt.
 Please allow up to two weeks for delivery.
-Need it sooner?
-Come into any of our offices and we can print it on the spot.

 Sign, detach and return the notice to Business Tax Department, P.O.
 Box 545100, Orlando, FL 32854.
 Pay by check made payable to “Scott Randolph”.